kwnstantinosRoumeliwtis/Images-Classification---Fashion-Mnist-Dataset/README.md

 # Images-Classification---Fashion-Mnist-Dataset
-This project examines the performance of a variety of machine learning methods on the fashion mnist dataset.
+This project examines the efficiency of a variety of machine learning methods on the fashion mnist dataset.
 Image classification is performed using k nearest neighbors , support vector machines , neural networks with two hidden layers and bayes methods.
-Of course the performance varies from method to method and depends on the parameters given by the user as input.
+Of course the efficiency varies from method to method and depends on the parameters given by the user as input.

 The first class of the program is responsible for preprocessing the images in the dataset.
 The function def normalization , normalizes the pixel values of each image , as it converts them from the range 0-255 , to the range 0-1(float).